Actively Recruiting

 • Age 18 years or older

-• Chest tube placed by a neonatologist or pediatrician
+• Chest tube placement by a neonatologist or pediatrician

 • Malignant pleural effusion

-• Pre-operative chemotherapy, radiation, or history of these treatments within past 12 months
+• Pre-operative chemotherapy or radiation, or history of chemotherapy or radiation within the past 12 months

 • Neurological dysfunction